conan-io/conan-io.github.io/_posts/2019-08-29-About-package-modes.markdown

 although the feature is experimental we are pretty sure that it arrived to stay and will become stable soon.
-Revisions for recipes (``<rrev>``) provide a way to version the recipe sources without changing the version of the recipe itself, while package revisions (``<prev>``) are a way to differentiate binaries built using exactly the same recipe sources (see [reproducible builds](TODO: Add link to zoido's)).
+Revisions for recipes (``<rrev>``) provide a way to version the recipe sources without changing the version of the recipe itself, while package revisions (``<prev>``) are a way to differentiate binaries built using exactly the same recipe sources (see [reproducible builds](TODO: LINK TO BLOGPOST)).

 Together with revisions, two new modes were added to the available list of package ID modes to optionally consider these components of the full Conan reference (``<ref>#<rrev>:<pid>#<prev>``) of the requirements.
-These modes were:
+These modes are:

  * **``recipe_revision_mode``**: it is like the ``full_package_mode``, but it takes into account the recipe revision too.
- * **``package_revision_mode``**: to take into account the full reference including the package and recipe revisions.
+ * **``package_revision_mode``**: additionally it takes into account the package revision.

-Using these modes, Conan will compute a new package ID for any change in the requirements, usually it is more than needed but it is the safest way to ensure ABI compatibility: it the package ID computed has been already compiled, then we can be sure that the binary available will be ABI compatible.
+Using these modes, Conan will compute a new package ID for any change in the requirements, usually it is more than needed but it is the safest way to ensure ABI compatibility: if the package ID computed has been already compiled, then we can be sure that the binary available will be ABI compatible.

 To play the following example we need to activate revisions and use different revisions of the requirements.
-Take into account that the Conan cache will store only one revision at a time, you wll need to use one Artifactory server (download free [JFrog Artifactory Community Edition for C/C++](https://jfrog.com/blog/announcing-jfrog-artifactory-community-edition-c-c/)) if you want to persist them because Bintray repositories doesn't implement revisions:
+Take into account that the Conan cache will store only one revision at a time, you will need to use one Artifactory server (download free [JFrog Artifactory Community Edition for C/C++](https://jfrog.com/blog/announcing-jfrog-artifactory-community-edition-c-c/)) if you want to persist them because Bintray repositories doesn't implement revisions.
+Follow this steps:

- 1. Let's configure Conan for this example (use the proper URL for the repository in your Artifactory instance):
+ 1. Configure Conan for this example:

     ```bash
     ⇒  conan config set general.revisions_enabled=1
     ⇒  conan config set general.default_package_id_mode=recipe_revision_mode
     ```

- 2. Now we will check the ID generated with one revisions of the ``fmt`` requirement:
+ 2. Check the ID generated with one revisions of the ``fmt`` requirement:

     ```bash
     ⇒  git clone https://github.com/bincrafters/conan-fmt.git
     ⇒  cd conan-fmt
+    ⇒  git checkout 7d9dce3
     ⇒  conan export . bincrafters/stable
     ...
     fmt/5.3.0@bincrafters/stable: Exported revision: 500ad2e039e90e5aa50b8ceb6a35a3e1